menny/mabel/README.md

   * `aar_import` for Android artifacts.
   * `java_plugin` + `java_library` for annotation-processors.
 More about this [here](#annotation-processors).
   * [`jvm_import`](rules/jvm_import/jvm_import.bzl) for anything else.
-* Allow implementation replacement for `java_import` and `aar_import`.
+* Allow implementation replacement for `jvm_import` and `aar_import`.
 Those can be replaced with another rule or macro.
 See `examples/android/program/BUILD.bazel` for an example.
 * Support custom Maven repo URLs and locking dependency for a Maven repository.
-* Adds `licenses` data to `java_import` rules, if license is declared in the artifact's POM file.
+* Adds `licenses` data to `jvm_import` rules, if license is declared in the artifact's POM file.
 Also, adds license metadata to the targets' `tags` attribute:
   * `mabel_license_name` - The name of the license, as appears in the `pom.xml` file.
   * `mabel_license_url` - The URL to the license's file, as appears in the `pom.xml` file.
   * `mabel_license_detected_type` - The type of the license (`Apache`, `MIT`, `GPL`, etc.) as detected by `mabel`.